ONSdigital/dis-wagtail/docs/custom-features/media_privacy.md

 Because serve view responses and direct file urls can be cached, it's important that when the privacy of a media item changes, the cache is invalidated for any affected URLs.
 In environments where Wagtail's front-end-cache app is configured, all relevant URLs should be collected into a batch and sent to the relevant backend to initiate purging.

+NOTE: Image serve view responses are not cached, so don't need to be invalidated.